kingslay/KSPlayer/README.md

 # KSPlayer

-- KSPlayer is a powerful media play framework for iOS, macOS, and tvOS.
+- KSPlayer is a powerful media play framework foriOS, tvOS, macOS,maccatalyst.

 ## Based On